Reizeron/High-Rock-Zero/content/Topics/Religion and Cosmology/Xarxes.md

 >[!dialogue] Class;Priest Faction;AedricOrders Author;R-Zero
 >Xarxes is the spirit of ancestry and secret knowledge.
-He began as a scribe to [[Auri-El]], and has kept track of all Aldmeri accomplishments, large and small, since the beginning of time.
+He began as a scribe to [[Auri-El]], and has kept track of all [[Aldmer|Aldmeri]] accomplishments, large and small, since the beginning of time.
 He created his wife, [[Oghma]], from his favorite moments in history.
 >*;taken from The Varieties just like the vanilla dialogue for Akatosh - R-Zero*